 There is a large button on a lever at the front right, and while it would seem like you'd need to press that lever to perform each addition or subtraction, it is not quite so clear cut which makes this a rather confusing machine to operate.
 There is a full description of how to use the machine below.
 To the right of the keyboard are four buttons, marked 0 (to clear the register), C (for corrections), - (to subtract) and = (to give the result of a subtraction).
 Above these is the repeater dial, a small dial which can be set to positions marked A, the digits 2 to 9, or R.

-The first Corema Portative appeared around 1949, and did not have the repeater dial.
+The Corema Portative was designed by Chi Liang Cho, and was first made in 1945.
+This version did not have the repeater dial.
 The MC15 with the dial was made from around 1952 or so, but I do not know when production ended or how many were made.
 The serial number on my machine is 23128.

 The machine comes with its own small suitcase box, for storage and transport.
 The large plunger button has to be rotated inwards to allow it to fit inside the box.
 It seems that this button can break off when not handled properly, and mine has been broken and glued at some point in the past.